-Travel Freely exists for the beginner and the expert who don’t want to spend any extra time but still reap all the benefits of free travel.
+Travel Freely exists for the beginner and the expert who doesn’t want to spend any extra time but still reap all the benefits of free travel.
 With a card dashboard, automated email reminders for key dates, and a sophisticated recommendation system, you’re all set.
 For beginners, we have a step-by-step guide to getting started.

 How is Rebekah doing?
 Well, she’s been to Peru, France, Alaska and Mexico since our chat.
 She’s already earned more than $4,500 in free travel.
 Here we are at one of the seven wonders of the modern world:

 So, what IS in your wallet?
 What are you waiting for?